akhilman/bloatify-linux/README.md

 # bloatify-linux
-Script to new new linux installation
+Script to setup new linux installation